UXPin/adele/README.md

 </a>

-Adele is on the mission to collect _all_ the data about publically available design systems and pattern libraries and present it to the community in a human (website) and computer (JSON) readable formats.
+Adele is on a mission to collect _all_ the data about publicly available design systems and pattern libraries and present it to the community in human (website) and computer (JSON) readable formats.

 # How to use?